Welcome to the OAVT Rabies Response Program (RRP) Public Health Unit (PHU) Portal

 The OAVT RRP in collaboration with the Ministry of Health and Long Term Care (MOHLTC) and the Canadian Wildlife Health Co-Operative (CWHC), will provide additional collection and shipping services for dRIT testing for rabies vector species (raccoon, skunk, fox, coyote and bats) and feral cats that have no known human/animal exposure and are suspicious of having rabies.

 Prior to submitting a request for these specimens, PHU staff should contact the MNRF Rabies Hotline (1-888-574-6656) to ensure they are given the first opportunity to test the animal.
-Please note: MNRF does not provide testing for feral cats.
+Please note: MNRF does not provide testing for feral cats or bats.

 To submit a case for this enhanced surveillance, please click on the image above that says "Click here to enter your request for NON human/animal exposures", complete the fillable word document, save a copy and then email it to email@example.com.